 \section{Abstract}

 Graph deep learning has recently emerged as a powerful ML concept allowing to generalize successful deep neural architectures to non-Euclidean structured data.
-Such methods have shown promising results on a broad spectrum of applications range from social science, biomedicine, and particle physics to computer vision, graphics, and chemistry.
+Such methods have shown promising results on a broad spectrum of applications ranging from social science, biomedicine, and particle physics to computer vision, graphics, and chemistry.
 One of the limitations of the majority of current graph neural network architectures is that they are often restricted to the transductive setting and rely on the assumption that the underlying graph is {\em known} and {\em fixed}.
-In many settings, such as those arising in medical and healthcare applications, this assumption is not necessarily true since the graph may be noisy, partially- or even completely unknown, and one is thus interested in inferring it from the data.
-This is especially important in inductive settings when dealing with nodes not present in the graph at training time.
-Furthermore, sometimes such a graph itself may convey insights that are even more important than the downstream task.
-In this paper, we introduce Differentiable Graph Module (DGM), a learnable function predicting the edge probability in the graph relevant for the task, that can be combined with convolutional graph neural network layers and trained in an end-to-end fashion.
-We provide an extensive evaluation of applications from the domains of healthcare (disease prediction), brain imaging (gender and age prediction), computer graphics (3D point cloud segmentation), and computer vision (zero-shot learning).
+Often, this assumption is not true since the graph may be noisy, or partially and even completely unknown.
+In such cases, it would be helpful to infer the graph directly from the data, especially in inductive settings where some nodes were not present in the graph at training time.
+Furthermore, learning a graph may become an end in itself, as the inferred structure may provide complementary insights next to the downstream task.
+In this paper, we introduce Differentiable Graph Module (DGM), a learnable function that predicts edge probabilities in the graph which are optimal for the downstream task.
+DGM can be combined with convolutional graph neural network layers and trained in an end-to-end fashion.
+We provide an extensive evaluation of applications from the domains of healthcare (disease prediction), brain imaging (age prediction), computer graphics (3D point cloud segmentation), and computer vision (zero-shot learning).
 We show that our model provides a significant improvement over baselines both in transductive and inductive settings and achieves state-of-the-art results.